-Figure 31 An Iterate Construct
+Figure 32 An Iterate Construct

-When the simulator is executed on the model shown in Figure 31, the results (Figure 32) show that the model is executed three times (as specified by either the system default setting or by the DomainSet defining the iterate).
-With each iteration, both Functions are enabled at the same time, First Function executing immediately and Second Function waiting for the trigger Item before it is able to execute.
+When the simulator is executed on the model shown in Figure 32, the results (Figure 33) show that the model is executed three times (as specified by either the system default setting or by the DomainSet defining the iterate).
+With each iteration, both Functions are enabled at the same time, First Function executing immediately and Second Function waiting for the triggering Item before it is able to execute.